Visiting in January Overview

 Things to See in January

-Granite Monoliths: Half Dome and El Capitan are the most famous, but Yosemite Valley is surrounded by granite cliffs of staggering height.
-These are a must see– or perhaps more like a can’t-miss– for any season you visit the park but are staggeringly beautiful in the winter.
-Normally edged with the greens of the pines and aspens, in the winter they wear perfectly white, snowy garments that gives them an air entirely different from the summer.
-These beasts of rocks are not to be missed in an visit to the park in January.
+Granite Monoliths: Half Dome and El Capitan are the most famous, but granite cliffs of staggering height surround Yosemite Valley.
+These are a must-see– or perhaps more like a can’t-miss– for any season you visit the park but are staggeringly beautiful in the winter.
+Normally edged with the greens of the pines and aspens, in the winter, they wear perfectly white, snowy garments that give them an air entirely different from the summer.
+These beasts of rocks are not to be missed in a visit to the park in January.

-Yosemite Falls Snow Cone: While visiting Yosemite Falls, don’t forget to take a look for the snow cone, a mountain of snow that builds at the bottom of Yosemite fall each winter.
-While not the most famous winter site in Yosemite, it is still worth seeing how much snow builds up at the base of this majestic falls.
+Yosemite Falls Snow Cone: While visiting Yosemite Falls, don’t forget to take a look at the snow cone, a mountain of snow that builds at the bottom of Yosemite Falls each winter.
+While not the most famous winter site in Yosemite, seeing how much snow builds up at the base of these majestic falls is still worth seeing.

-Glacier Point Road: If you’re up for the snowshoe or ski trek, Glacier Point road, closed to cars in the winter, is a must try.
+Glacier Point Road: If you’re up for the snowshoe or ski trek, Glacier Point Road, closed to cars in the winter, is a must-try.
 Offering stunning vistas and a chance to get away from the town and into the wilderness, this road is great for beginners or experts in snow sports.
-Unfortunately, the only way onto it in winter is by snowshoe or ski, but we promise the views are worth the trek.
+Unfortunately, the only way onto it in winter is by snowshoe or skiing, but we promise the views are worth the trek.

 Tunnel View: The most iconic of all lookouts on the road into Yosemite Valley, the Tunnel View is the picture that everyone has with El Capitan to the left, Bridalveil Falls cascading down the cliffs to the right, Half Dome standing tall in the distance, and the Merced River snaking through the entire valley.
 But your pictures will stand out from the crowd as all these sights will take on a new remoteness and mystery when cloaked in snow.